Node.js Development Guide

 We suggest using one of the following scaffolds:

 Static typing can both make code authors’ intent clearer and reduce the number of bugs through static analysis.
 It’s also notorious for slowing down the pace of prototyping and requiring a great deal of boiler-plate.
-A significant number of 18F projects are using TypeScript to add static typing, while a handful are testing out Flow.
+Some TTS projects are using TypeScript to add static typing, while a handful are testing out Flow.

 At this time, we suggest considering a static type-checker, and using TypeScript if it’d aid your project’s workflow.